ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

     3     True  alive  Female  91.004887    2005-07-01
     4     True  alive  Female  63.643931    2005-07-01

-Everyone get's older!
+Everyone gets older!
 Right now though, we could just keep taking steps in our simulation and people would continue getting older.
 This, of course, does not reflect how the world goes.
 Time to introduce the grim reaper.